pnimac/webcrawler-springboot-react/README.md

 ![use case](usecase.png)

 # Deployment
-Navigate to this docker-compose file and initialize the environment using command:
+1. Navigate to this docker-compose file and initialize the environment using command:

 **docker-compose up -d**

-Run the application using command:
+2. Run the application using command:

 **mvn spring-boot:run**

-Build a Docker image from the DockerFile provided:
+3. Build a Docker image from the DockerFile provided:

 **mvn clean package**

 **docker build -f DockerFile --tag=zatribune-webcrawler:latest**

+# Testing

 To test the application locally, use this endpoint:

 **Method**  - POST

 **URL**  -  http://localhost:9090/webtools/webcrawler/scan

 **Body** - { "url": "https://www.australia.com/","breakPoint": 100,"domainOnly": false}

-# Testing
 You can open the KafDrop dashboard and see Kafka cluster log messages via url:

 **http://localhost:9000/**